 Third-party discrimination and harassment should also be included in church policy.
 Extending the insurance to encompass anyone other than paid workers and volunteers is known as third-party coverage.
 Some examples of these parties include service providers and other tenants in the same building.

 Even if a church is a place of worship, it still needs church insurance.
 You can’t put your sacred location at risk without church insurance.
 Regardless of the size of your ministry or the number of properties it owns, church coverage is required to protect your place of worship.

 You need insurance to cover a range of things like your church being damaged, your employees being injured, or the church bus getting into an accident.
 Companies like Integrity Now Insurance Brokers provide the church insurance you’re looking for.

-We are one of the leading companies providing church insurances in California and many other parts of America.
+We are one of the leading companies providing church insurance in California and many other parts of America.
 Our wide range of services includes workers’ compensation insurance, church property insurance, house of worship insurance, Ministry Insurance, commercial auto insurance, and church liability insurance.

 Contact us now and get your employees insured.